sanatren/Azazel/README.md

 Sentiment analysis: for mood-aware responses.

-Personality modes according to user
+Personality modes according to user and custum mode to define the assistant behaviour according to user

 ## Built With